emmt/YUnix/README.md

    cd $SRC_DIR
    ./configure
    ````
-   To see the configuration options, call:
+   To see the configuration options, type:
    ````{.sh}
    ./configure --help
    ````